More information about the jacket required at The Goat Tongariro.

-- A seam sealed weather barrier jacket that is wind and waterproof (that’s rainproof, not showerproof).
-Your jacket must be suitable for outdoor mountain activities.
+- A seam sealed weather barrier jacket, suitable for outdoor mountain activities, that is wind and waterproof (that’s rainproof, not showerproof).
 The jacket must be able to keep you warm and dry for long periods of time in adverse mountain conditions.

 It is highly recommended (but NOT compulsory) that your seam sealed weather barrier jacket is also:

 - One with a high hydrostatic head rating.
 For this event, it is highly recommended that your jacket can withstand 10,000mm of rain per square metre (that’s the benchmark in terms of rainproofing).
 Just so you know, the technical term for “waterproofing” is hydrostatic head.
 The exact specifications for quality jackets can be typically found online.

 - One with a high breathability rating.
 For this event, it is highly recommended that your jacket has a breathability rating of 17,000+.
 Having a breathability rating this high helps you perspire properly so you can regulate your body temperature effectively, rather than creating soup inside your jacket!
 Again, the exact specifications for quality jackets can be typically found online.

 Will your jacket pass the compulsory gear check?